In which The Author keeps a straight face

 The absolute cream of the crop was Blackadder.
 What could have been a short-lived average comedy show was rescued from oblivion by the arrival on the writing team of Ben Elton, in time for the second series.
 His extraordinary wordplay elevated low comedy to high art, and created a timeless programme which bears repeated viewing.
 A few years ago, Sarah and Judith (the French girls) and I were in the pub watching a Blackadder anniversary special, and totally failed to get their heads around the dialogue.

 ‘It is too fast!’
-Judith gasped, after one staggering exchange between Edmund Blackadder and Baldrick.
+Judith gasped, after one staggering exchange between the scheming Edmund Blackadder and the incredibly thick Baldrick.
 And she was right – even with subtitles, they’d have been hard-pressed to follow what was going on.
 It wasn’t the best way to learn English as a foreign language, after all.
 (Then again, I could have thrown them in at the deep end and shown them the Reginald Perrin DVD.)

 The major problem at this point in time was that TV comedy was becoming far too self-referential.
 When I was younger, Morecambe and Wise, or Round the Horne, or (on kids’ TV) Crackerjack and Rod Hull and Emu were able to present spoofs of something which everyone knew.
 We were all familiar with the legends of Robin Hood and King Arthur, or pantomimes such as Aladdin or Cinderella.
 Even if we hadn’t read the books, we all knew the basic stories behind classic yarns like Dr Jekyll And Mr Hyde or A Christmas Carol.